Peter Fritz | Photography on Purpose

 Plus, the constant f4 aperture is good to have, though definitely not essential for landscapes.
 Best of all, though, it's an L lens, so it's weather-sealed and biting sharp.

 If I was going to buy my first lens, or only one lens, this would be it.
-That said, for the sake of simplicity and weight, I've now sold this lens and usually leave either the RF 70-200 or RF 14-35 on my camera when it's in the bag.

 Check price